 Directors have included Rudolf Buitendach, Barry Edelstein, Mark Freiburger and Gregory Mosher.
 Producers have included Andrew Carlberg, Eric Dean, Ethan Kogan, Jennifer Maloney-Prezioso, Samira Qureshi, Stelio Savante, Jessica Silvetti and David Urrutia.

-110 STORIES was called a “must-see play” by examiner.com, with feature articles in vulture.com, the New York Post and Gothamist.
+110 STORIES has been featured in Vulture, the New York Post and Gothamist.

-110 STORIES was profiled in David Levin's A&E Bio special, “When Pop Culture Saved America," which included James McCaffrey, Daphne Rubin-Vega and David Zayas performing excerpts.
+110 STORIES was profiled in the A&E Bio documentary, “When Pop Culture Saved America," which included James McCaffrey, Daphne Rubin-Vega and David Zayas performing excerpts.
 The project was also featured on REELZ Channel’s doc, “9/11 Ten Years Later.”

 110 STORIES been mounted to raise funds for charities including The Leary Firefighters Foundation, Operation Gratitude, The Salvation Army, Red Cross for Haiti Relief and New York Says Thank You Foundation.
 Just as 110 STORIES chronicles the power of people to respond to suffering, the play's history shows the power of art to respond to crisis.

-110 STORIES is published by Playscripts and has been produced internationally by community, regional, military and academic theaters in Arizona, California, Iowa, Florida, Maryland, Massachusetts, Michigan, Ohio, Virginia and Wisconsin as well as British Columbia, Canada and Bavaria, Germany.
-110 STORIES, with its first-hand accounts of people experiencing trauma and then recovery, has special resonance for those serving in the Armed Forces, many of whom signed up to serve in the wake of 9/11.
+110 STORIES is published by Playscripts and has been produced by community, regional and academic theaters across the U.S. and in British Columbia, Canada and Germany.
+110 STORIES, with its first-hand accounts of people experiencing trauma and recovery, has special resonance for those serving in the Armed Forces, many of whom signed up to serve in the wake of 9/11.
 110 STORIES is also meaningful for high school drama students, who were toddlers when 9/11 happened and for whom 9/11 is history.
 Though 110 STORIES, a new generation, both civilian and military, can remember 9/11 as an event that brought people together in service and compassion.